Soluto/flowz/README.md

 Comming soon

 ## Contributing
 Thanks for thinking about contributing!
-We are looking for contributions of any sort and size - features, bug fixes, documentation or anything else that you think will make shisell better.
+We are looking for contributions of any sort and size - features, bug fixes, documentation or anything else that you think will make tye library better.
 * Fork and clone locally
 * Create a topic specific branch
 * Add a cool feature or fix a bug